hhatch/feasst/plugin/text_interface.rst

 Analyze and Modify
 ==========================

-Analyze happen every so many steps, and do not change the simulation.
+:cpp:class:`Analyze <feasst::Analyze>` update/write every fixed number of trials, and do not change the simulation.
-Modify happen every so many steps, and may change the simulation.
+:cpp:class:`Modify <feasst::Modify>` update/write every fixed number of trials, but may change the simulation.

 .. toctree::